numandev1/react-native-compressor/README.md

 **react-native-compressor** package is a set of functions that allow you compress `Image`,`Audio` and `Video`

+If you find this package useful hit the star 🌟

 ## Installation

 #### For React Native 0.64 or lower